Polynomial Graphing, Critical Points & Quotient Rule

 ImportantKey Idea: Classifying Critical Points by Sign Change

-The sign of the derivative on either side of a critical point tells you what kind of point it is.
-Watch whether the derivative flips from positive to negative, negative to positive, or stays the same.
+The sign of the derivative on either side of a critical point determines its classification.
+One examines whether the derivative changes from positive to negative, negative to positive, or remains the same.

 \(f'(x)\) changes from… The critical point is a…